 Regulate Blood Pressure

-When appropriate care is not taken, the high blood pressure leads to heart attacks.
+When appropriate care is not taken, high blood pressure leads to heart attacks.
 Pecans have Vitamin E and antioxidant properties that help in maintaining a healthy heart, which prevents the risk of hypertension.

-Pecans have antioxidants like vitamin A, vitamin E, ellagic that help in removing the free radicals from our body.
+Pecan have antioxidants like vitamin A, vitamin E, ellagic that help in removing the free radicals from our body.
 These antioxidants help in preventing the signs of aging like pigmentation, lines, and wrinkles.

 Stimulates hair growth and Controls Hair loss

-Pecans constitute amounts of L-arginine and amino acids that are known to improve the blood circulation throughout the body, thereby helps strengthening the roots of the hair follicles.
+Pecans constitute amounts of L-arginine and amino acids that are known to improve blood circulation throughout the body, thereby helps strengthening the roots of the hair follicles.
 Pecans are widely known to treat male pattern baldness.
 The iron in these nuts helps in treating anemia, which in turn helps in controlling the control of hair loss.

 Vitamin E-rich pecan nuts are a great addition to the diet.
-They are often associated with decreasing the risk of age-related macular degeneration, thus help in keeping the eyes healthy even while you are aging.
+They are often associated with decreasing the risk of age-related macular degeneration, thus helping in keeping the eyes healthy even while you are aging.
 These nuts are also highly recommended for the prevention of the occurrence of cataracts.

 At this point in the article, we have established the point pecans have many health benefits mainly due to the amount so of manganese present in them.
 This trace mineral also helps in the prevention of inflammation.
-It reduces the inflammation in the arteries, and therefore, lowers the risk of arthritis, heart diseases, atherosclerosis.
+It reduces the inflammation in the arteries, and therefore, lowers the risk of arthritis, heart disease, and atherosclerosis.

 The nutrients like manganese, copper, and thiamine, in pecans, are linked to the healthy functioning of the brain.
 Thiamine is administered to patients with Wernicke-Korsakoff syndrome, which is a brain disorder occurring in alcoholics.
-Copper and manganese, on the other hand, prevents the damage caused by free radicals in the brain.
+Copper and manganese, on the other hand, prevent the damage caused by free radicals in the brain.

-Consumption of pecans is also associated with reduced risk of gallstones.
-Findings of the research carried out to study the effect of consumption of nuts on the risk of gallstones suggest that frequent consumption of pecans may reduce the risk of gallstone diseases in men.
+Consumption of pecans is also associated with a reduced risk of gallstones.
+Findings of the research carried out to study the effect of the consumption of nuts on the risk of gallstones suggest that frequent consumption of pecans may reduce the risk of gallstone diseases in men.